 Given the demand for Data Scientists out there, we think it makes sense for anyone getting into the field to choose a language that will get them up and running so quickly.

-Python is by far more scalable than any other language used for data science or otherwise.
-It is so scalable that even YouTube migrated to Python.
+2. It is more scalable than any other language used for data science.

-Python is particularly helpful when data analysis tasks must be integrated with web apps and cloud computing platforms, or when they are part of a bigger project that involves many complexities.
+5. It is helpful when data analysis tasks must be integrated with web apps and cloud computing platforms or part of a bigger project with many complexities.

-Other aspects of Python which make it scalable for data science is that it runs on just about every operating system and platform, allows for modules written in C and C++ to be extended using Python, and interfaces with most major libraries and API powered services.
+7. Python runs on just about every operating system and platform and allows for modules written in C and C++ to be extended using Python.

-Python is in effect a great single technology to manage an entire data-related workflow.
+9. Python is a great single technology to manage an entire data-related workflow.

 3. Python’s Data Science Libraries are Solid

-This growth gives confidence to the fact that while Python’s data science libraries may still have a way to go versus “R”, any remaining constraints are minor and will likely be overcome soon by dedicated volunteers in its ecosystem.
+This growth gives confidence that while Python’s data science libraries may still have a way to go versus “R”, any remaining constraints are minor and will likely be overcome soon by dedicated volunteers in its ecosystem.

-Don’t let the cute names fool you – NumPy, Pandas, SciPy, Scikit-Learn, etc. – Python’s data science libraries are powerful and very broad, now covering just about any math function.
+Don’t let the cute names fool you – NumPy, Pandas, SciPy, Scikit-Learn, etc. – Python’s data science libraries are powerful and very broad, now covering almost any math function.

-Others include SymPy for symbolic algebra and Statsmodel for statistical modelling.
+Others include SymPy for symbolic algebra and Statsmodel for statistical modeling.

 One very popular library, Scikit-learn, brings us to our next reason for using Python for data science.